mmaximo33/EFDE/docs/implemention.md

   - Third term, the description for your custom shortcut
 - Files Bash: Inside the shortcuts directory, you can add bash files with your custom scripts or create subfolders if necessary

+> [!TIP]
-**Clarification: These shortcuts are NOT global to EFDE, they are executed at the project level**
+> These shortcuts are NOT global, they are available in the directory where EFDE is executed.
+You can use it in your projects or the project container directory (Example: ~/Domains)

 ![efde_shortcuts_custom.png](./media/efde_shortcuts_custom.png)